RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 - **Remote attendance** (via live-streaming or recorded class meetings) is generally not offered in MTH 302.
 If you are in a situation where you believe you need a remote attendance option, please let me know as soon as possible; but please note I may not be able to accommodate you immediately.
 - **Absences** from class do not require permission from me or prior notification, although a heads-up is helpful.
 However:
     - If you are absent, you will not have the benefit of working with your group on Application/Analysis; you will be expected to complete the set on your own.
-    - If you are absent from a Skill Quiz, no makeups are available.
-Each Foundational Skill appears on three separate quizzes, so if you miss one, you'll be expected to make an attempt on the next quiz.
+    - If you are absent from a Skill Quiz, no makeups are available, but the work is not due on Blackboard until 11:59pm ET that evening.
+Each Foundational Skill appears on three separate quizzes, so if you miss one and do not turn in the work that day, you'll be expected to make an attempt on the next quiz.

 Exceptions to these rules are always up for discussion.
 If you believe you need special accommodation, please contact me as soon as possible to discuss it.